 Click Here for the CS157 course home page.

-CS160 is the first course in the CS curriculum, starting in Fall 2006.
+CS163 is the first course in the CS curriculum, starting in Fall 2015.
 Topics include computer theory, programming and systems.
-Sets, functions, logic.
-Procedural programming in Java.
 Computer and data models.
-This is a technical introduction to programming and mathematical concepts used in computer science.
+This is a technical introduction to programming for computer science majors.

 This course is a good choice for those who have done some previous computer programming, and are good at mathematics, and who are planning to major or minor in computer science, major in Applied Computing Technology, or major in Computer Engineering.

-This course covers material much more in-depth than CS150, and is probably not a good choice for students who want to learn enough useful Java programming techniques to write programs for personal use.
+This course covers material much more in-depth than CS150, and is probably not a good choice for students who want to learn enough useful Java programming techniques to write programs for personal use or simply learn how to program.
 The target audience for this course is students who intend to take more computer science courses.

-Click Here for the CS160 course home page.
+Click Here for the CS163 course home page.